EggBanana123/Sonic-Nexus-Restored/README.md

 # Sonic Nexus Restored
-RSDKv2 Decompilation modified for Sonic Nexus Restored
+Sonic Nexus decompilation modified for Sonic Nexus Restored

 Without assets from the game, this decompilation will not run.
 You can download the game [here](https://info.sonicretro.org/Sonic_Nexus).